-A Nonresident Waterfowl license is required for nonresidents to hunt migratory waterfowl.
-Licenses for the fall seasons are issued by lottery drawing.
-Licenses for the Spring Light Goose Conservation Order can be purchased through a local licensing agent or online.
-Nonresident Youth Waterfowl licenses are only valid during the two-day youth waterfowl season.
+A Nonresident Waterfowl license is required for nonresidents to hunt migratory waterfowl and can be purchased online.
+Licenses for most fall seasons are issued by lottery drawing.
+Nonresident Youth Waterfowl licenses are only valid during the two-day Youth Waterfowl season.

 Licensed waterfowl hunters may only hunt within the unit designated on their license.